RDorville/EP1000/025_website_development.md

 1. Select one of the methods above (to create a website) and go through the how-to.
 2. Understand how other pages are created and added into the site.
 3. Upload your site to github, host it as a webpage and test it.
-4. Enter your URL into the spreadsheet (https://drive.google.com/open?id=1X9X7FhpFlZU25ybGc4Znd4XozB-3NqZJ)
+4. Enter your URL into the [Google spreadsheet](https://drive.google.com/open?id=1X9X7FhpFlZU25ybGc4Znd4XozB-3NqZJ)

 **Specifications**